 Point McLeay Mission

 Point McLeay Mission, now known as Raukkan, was established on the traditional land of the Ngarrindjeri people, south-east of Adelaide.
 Herbert Read, the resident lay missionary when war was declared, believed in the power of education to improve morals.
-Over eight weeks in 1914–15, he gave a series of presentations to Aboriginal residents in which he explained the causes of the war, the concept of British duty and honour, and why it extended to them.
+Over 8 weeks in 1914–15, he gave a series of presentations to Aboriginal residents in which he explained the causes of the war, the concept of British duty and honour, and why it extended to them.

 The residents of Point McLeay Mission presented a club (pictured) to Herbert Read during his time there.
 Objects such as this were made using traditional materials and techniques, but typically were sold to tourists to generate income for the mission.